 - In the case of limited entries for certain classes in a county, a county may not offer those classes and instead send their members to qualify at another designated show with the permission of the host county. - ii.
-Members may also qualify in another county if their horse is lame (needs a vet certification) or extenuating circumstances occur which the member had no control over.
-Those determinations will be made by the County 4-H Staff. - iii.
-Counties may not have enough 4-H members to hold a qualifying show to cover the costs associated with the show.
-Counties may combine efforts and host qualifying shows together.
-County 4-H Staff or Qualifying Show Coordinators must contact the State 4-H Department Horse Liaison to make arrangements for such shows. - b.
-To participate in another county's qualifying show, members first need to request an "Out of County Qualifying Form" through their County 4-H office.
-The form is then signed by County 4-H Staff, and (1) copy must be sent to the county in which the member intends to qualify in and (1) copy to the State 4-H Department Horse Liaison for final approval.
+Members may also qualify in another county if their horse is lame (needs a vet certification) or extenuating circumstances occur over which the member has no control.
+The County 4-H Staff will make those determinations. - b.
+To participate in another county's qualifying show, members must request an "Out of County Qualifying Form" through their County 4-H office.
+County 4-H Staff then signs the form, and (1) a copy must be sent to the county in which the member intends to qualify and (1) a copy to the State 4-H Department Horse Liaison for final approval.